 In this blog series, I will be covering all the essential tutorials for hosting a WordPress blog or website on Amazon Web Services.

-Following are the list of topics that will be covered.
+Following is the list of topics that will be covered.

-- Create a cloud virtual machine or server: Step by step guide to deply a cloud server for WordPress
+- Create a Cloud Virtual Machine or server: Step-by-step guide to developing a Cloud Server for WordPress

 - Installing and configuring WordPress sites on the virtual server.